yzh119/bibfetch/README.md

 # bibfetch
-Fetch bibtex info from top search results in dblp.
+Fetch bibtex info in command line interface from academic search engines like dblp.

 ## Installation